Lichtblick-Suite/lichtblick/FlowToTs.md

 # Cleanup

+If a typescript file imports a flow file add `// @ts-expect-error` on the line before the import.
+This will suppress the "cannot find module declaration error" but when we do conert the underlying file to typescript we will get notified to remove this line.
+We do this instead of "declare module..." since that silently intercepts the files we have converted.

 | Flow                                    | Typescript                                                           | Notes                                           |
 | --------------------------------------- | -------------------------------------------------------------------- | ----------------------------------------------- |
 | `import React from 'react'`             | Remove.                                                              | We provide React globally                       |